Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Miscellaneous Issues

 \item \textbf{Training Algorithm of GDM:} In the training process of GDM, the original source signal is first represented in a new parameterized form.
 At the beginning of training, the Kullback-Leibler divergence~\cite{complexity} is mainly used to optimize the variational upper bound of the negative log-likelihood.
 During training, the optimal value of a key hyper-parameter is required to be determined.
 Next, the optimization objective for a series of loss functions is simplified by re-parameterization and re-weighting methods.
 Finally, the overall loss function is minimized, effectively recovering the original source signal. \end{itemize}

-Figs.~5 and 6 in~\cite{wu2023cddm} show PSNR obtained by three schemes in terms of the SNR over the AWGN channel and Rayleigh fading channel environments.
-To achieve optimal performance, both GDM-based JSCC scheme and JSCC scheme are required to be retrained for a given SNR.
+Figs.~5 and 6 in~\cite{wu2024cddm} show PSNR obtained by three schemes regarding the SNR over the AWGN channel and Rayleigh fading channel environments.
+To achieve optimal performance, both GDM-based JSCC scheme and JSCC scheme must be retrained for a given SNR.
 It shows that for different values of SNR, the GDM-based JSCC scheme is superior to others.
 For example, over Rayleigh fading channel with SNR of 20 {\rm dB}, compared with the JSCC scheme, the GDM-based JSCC scheme can obtain about 1.06 {\rm dB} gain.